 If you don't already accept Android Pay, you'll follow these steps to add a Google Pay button to your existing Braintree integration:

-If you haven't completed a Braintree integration yet, we recommend following our Get Started guide to set up a basic client and server implementation for credit card payments before adding Google Pay.
+If you haven't completed a Braintree integration yet, we recommend following our Get Started guide to set up a basic client and server implementation for credit card payments first.

 If you have an existing integration with Android Pay and would like to transition to Google Pay, update your Android app by following the Client-Side Implementation page.